johnnovak/twyg/doc/nodes.rst

     .. propparams:: Number 1.0
        :values: 0.0–1.0

-    Rectangle roundess factor if *roundingStyle* is set to *screen*.
+    Rectangle roundess factor if :ref:property:`roundingStyle` is set to *screen*.
 A value of *0.0* yields completely square corners and *1.0* fully rounded ones.

     .. image:: figures/images/nodes-rect-roundness.png